ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 The ``template-haskell`` library exposes the user facing interfaces to Template Haskell (TH), GHC's metaprogramming facility.
 It is tightly coupled to GHC's internals.
+It is bundled with GHC, we call this being a `boot library`.
 Each release of GHC ships with a new major version of ``template-haskell``, which is the only version that is supported by that compiler.

 ``template-haskell`` is used very widely in the ecosystem, including by many dependencies of the compiler itself.